...............

 Detailed Course Content

 The International Politics subject seeks to analyse the governance of international trade, focusing in particular on state and non-state actors (EU, International Organizations and NGOs) that play a relevant role on the global scale.
 Significant dynamics of global trade, relations among major trade global powers - including the EU, processes of transformation of the global trade system.
 The key goal of this teaching module is to understand international trade via a strong theoretical approach.
 Main topics: - global trade actors (including EU and WTO); - interest groups and lobbying, especially on the European Commission; - the EU as a normative power; - the EU as a market power Europe.
 Students are strongly encouraged to critically debate and illustrate these topics in class.
-Role-play and the elaboration of a project work will provide attending students specific professional instruments.
+Role-play and a simulation exercise will provide attending students specific professional instruments.

 Textbook Information